rabia19/cst-shop/README.md

 * Met with our clients and discussed the design and function of the website✔
 * Agreeed on payment and signed a contract✔
 ## WEEK 3
-* Started working on the project
+* Started working on the project✔
-* The main page's design is finished
+* The main page's design is finished✔
 * Need to make backend and finish other pages